lzzhanglin/lzzhanglin/_posts/2018-06-01-test-termux.md

 title: "test"
 author: "lastisee"
 ---
-## this is a article that writted by Termux on Android device
+## this is a article that written by Termux on Android device
 - first
 - second
 - third